kudobuilder/kudo.dev/content/internal-docs/README.md

 - There is no need to create _table of content_ (TOC) manually.
 VuePress supports adding a TOC by simply adding a `[[toc]]` at the according position.
 The `[[toc]]` will render h2 and h3 headers. **Note:** if you want to accompany the TOC with a header _Table of Contents_, then you need to format this header with plain html `<h2>Your Header</h2>` on order to not have it listed in the TOC.

 Some code snippets are included from KUDO that is included as a [Git submodule](https://git-scm.com/docs/git-submodule).
 When updating the docs for a new KUDO release, the submodule has to be updated as well.
-This is done by running
+This is done by updating the KUDO version in `scripts/bump-kudo.sh`, running
 ```
-cd kudo
-git checkout %tag-of-release%
+./scripts/bump-kudo.sh
 ```
 and committing this to `kudo.dev`.